cbrl/cogitator-lens/README.md

 the current source file will be opened to the right.
 Alternatively, click on the disassemble button on the right hand side of the tab bar.

+### Manual Configuration

+This project supports a basic level of manual compiler configuration for simple cases without a CMake project.

+The configuration options `coglens.compilers` and `coglens.defaultCompileInfo` will let you define a set of compilers and the default compilation arguments respectively.
+These can also be added via the buttons on the associated views within the extension panel.

 ## Acknowledgements

 This extension is inspired by the following works: